-- 4. Non-residential structures in the SFHA to be substantially improved shall: - a.
-Meet the elevation standards for Residential Structures outlined above in 607.A3 of this bylaw; or, - b.
+- 3. New Residential Structures or Residential Structures to be substantially improved in Zones A, A1-30, AE, and AH shall be located such that the lowest floor is at least two feet above base flood elevation.
+This must be documented in as-built condition, with a FEMA Elevation Certificate. - 4.
+Non-residential structures in the SFHA to be substantially improved shall: - a.
+Meet the elevation standards for Residential Structures outlined above in VIII.A3 of this bylaw; or, - b.
 Have the lowest floor, including basement, together with attendant utility and sanitary facilities designed so that two feet above the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
 A permit for flood-proofing shall not be issued until a licensed professional engineer or architect has reviewed the structural design, specifications and plans, and has certified that the design and proposed methods of construction are in accordance with accepted standards of practice for meeting the provisions of this subsection. - 5.
 Fully enclosed areas below grade on all sides (including below grade crawlspaces and basements) are prohibited. - 6.
 Fully enclosed areas that are above grade on all sides, but below the lowest floor, below BFE and/or are subject to flooding, shall: - a.
 Be used solely for the parking of a vehicle, building access, or incidental storage in an area other than a basement, and such a condition shall clearly be stated on any permits; and, - b.
 Be designed and constructed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Such designs must be certified by a licensed professional engineer or architect, or meet or exceed the following minimum criteria: (1) A minimum of two openings on two walls having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided; (2) The bottom of all openings shall be no higher than one foot above grade; and (3) Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters. - 7.
-Recreational vehicles must be fully licensed and ready for highway use.

-8. Accessory structures
+Recreational vehicles must be fully licensed and ready for highway use. - 8.
+Accessory structures